- Dermal fillers can treat age-related wrinkles and add plumpness to facial contours.

 - The chin

 Fillers can also add volume and augment the appearance of other areas including the lips, nose, temples and cheeks.
-They can be used for a variety of other indications such as improving the appearance of acne scars, smoothing out earlobe folds and rejuvenating the hands.
+They can be used for a variety of other indications such as improving the appearance of acne scars, smoothing out earlobe folds, filling lines on the forehead, and rejuvenating the hands.
 They can also be used for buttock augmentation.